 Step 1: Cut out the bunny

-- Print out the bunny’s head using the template below.
+- Print out the bunny’s head using the template.

 - Place the bunny in the middle of the plate and trace around it using a pencil.

 - Now, cut out the bunny.
+To make it easier, fold the plate slightly and snip a small hole to start cutting.
+This is easier than piercing the plate with scissors.
 For little ones, this is definitely a job for a grown up.

 Step 2: Punch the holes